-The GGG holds two business meetings of the full group (faculty, staff, students and friends) at the beginning of the fall quarter and near the end of the spring quarter.
+The GGG holds two business meetings of the full group (faculty, staff, students and friends) in the middle of the fall quarter and near the end of the spring quarter.
 These are both business and social functions and are very enjoyable events.